Nosy or nosey – which one is correct?

 • nosiness (noun)

-Nosy carries a negative connotation and means offensively curious or inquisitive.
+The meaning of nosy in English carries a negative connotation and means offensively curious or inquisitive.
 When someone is nosy, they are too interested in things that do not concern them, especially other people’s affairs.
+See the nosey nosy examples below:

 • Don’t be so nosy – mind your own business!